 For most couples, intimacy is a critical component of a relationship.
 But if you suffer from mental health issues like anxiety and depression, or even things like fatigue and chronic stress, your libido might suffer, as well.

-For many, the stress that comes with a decreased libido and the potential problems it causes in a relationship only exacerbate mental health issues, causing a vicious cycle.
+For many, the stress that comes with a decreased or low libido and the potential problems it causes in a relationship only exacerbate mental health issues, causing a vicious cycle.
 It’s important to understand the link that exists between mental health and sexual desire.
 Then, you can discover ways to communicate with your partner and help minimize the effects your mental health has on your desire to have sex.

 Understanding the link between mental health and libido